wesnick/bikeshed/docs/project.md

 ## Flibberflow Project

-A playground for experimenting with LLM completions.
+A playground for experimenting with LLM completions using the Model Context Protocol.
+The goal of the project is to be able to experiment with LLM calls and workflows to ultimately be able to compile for use in another project.

 The application uses:

 Python:
+ - Packages are managed with uv
  - FastAPI
 Frontend:
  - HTMX v2